-Drew is an online novelist with two e-published works.
+Drew is an online novelist with three e-published works.
 A bibliophile and a voracious reader.
 A writer who loves to muse about life.

 Have you ever wondered how you can get your novel or story into the hands of fans who will truly appreciate it?
 Perhaps you've tried self-publishing an eBook, but you got less than stellar results.
 Maybe you have gone the traditional publishing route and been met a manifold of rejections.

 I know, I know.
 You are going to tell me that even J. K. Rowling got rejected a lot of times, or Stephen King’s Carrie almost went to the garbage bin.
 Sure, it's happened, but in reality, how many aspiring fiction writers actually succeed?

 Most of the time, amateur fiction writers don’t fail because their works are bad.
 Rather, they fail because there is no demand for their work.
 In other words, it doesn’t have a fan base.
 Only a handful of people know your work even exists.
 Maybe your mom, your friend, or your niece has read your work, but that's it.
 I hate to break this down to you, but your work has no traction at all.
 No one cares.